jaromilfrossard/rstatsvideo/README.md

 [rstatsvideo](https://twitter.com/rstatsvideo) is a twitter-bot that shares youtube videos on R.

-rstatsvideo shares the new videos from the youtube channels in the files “data/list\_channel.txt”.
+rstatsvideo shares the new videos from the youtube channels listed in the file “data/list\_channel.txt”.